Mekhlabhishek/Test1/book/chapter-1.md

 _This should print version >= 0.33_

 Good, that you have NVM installed on your machine let's go and install NodeJS as a next step.
-Keep in mind you should be always installing the LTS(Long Term Support) version of node.
-You can find latest LTS version from website.
+Keep in mind you should be always installing the LTS(Long Term Support) version of the node.
+You can find the latest LTS version from the website.
 Let's install node by

 ```
 nvm install 10.15.1 # 10.15.1 here is the version of node.
 ```

-After finishing installation check which version you are using currently and which versions are installed on your local machine by typing
+After finishing the installation check which version you are using currently and which versions are installed on your local machine by typing

 ```
 nvm list